Raniz85/rxpect/README.md

 ### What does it mean?

-Either Rust Expect or Raniz Expect, pick whichever you like best.
+Either _Rust Expect_ or _Raniz Expect_, pick whichever you like best.

 ## How do I use this thing?